Indoor Air Quality Testing

 Providing Indoor Air Quality Testing in New York and New York City:

 Albany, Bronx, Columbia, Delaware, Dutchess, Greene, Montgomery, Orange, Putnam, Queens, Rensselaer, Rockland, Saratoga, Schenectady, Schoharie, Sullivan, Ulster, Westchester, Manhattan, Queens, the Bronx and throughout New York City.

 Consider a professional air quality assessment under the following conditions:

 - Where the building has water or plumbing problems, including roof and basement leaks, sewer backup issues, or heating and air conditioning problems.

 - Where the inhabitants fall within a particular risk group.
 This includes infants, the elderly, asthmatic, or those suffering from respiratory difficulties.

-- Where there has been extensive water damage, and you need to know the extent of the full extent of the damage for insurance purposes.
+- Where there has been extensive water damage or flooding, and you need to know the extent of the full extent of the damage for insurance purposes.